 9. Include Your Work Experience

-Even if you lack professional work experience, it’s important to include relevant volunteer experiences or internships you’ve completed so that hiring managers can have insight on how you applied skills on the job.
-Include work experience on freelance projects or consulting work you’ve completed, too.
+Even if you lack professional work experience, it’s important to include relevant volunteer experiences or internships you’ve completed, for example as a nurse practitioner, so that hiring managers can have insights on how you applied skills on the job as a healthcare practitioner.
+Include work experience on freelance projects or consulting work you’ve completed too, for example, in your nursing resume.
 Just keep this section brief.

 10. List Your Education